hms-dbmi/i2b2-webclient-proxy/README.md

 #

+###NOTES About Docker version
+These instructions were tested with Docker version 20.10.0

 ### Note about Docker mapping of configuration files
 > All files in the `/config` subdirectory are volume-mapped into the running Docker image.
 > This enables you to change the configuration and/or HTTPS credentials without needing to rebuild the Docker image for each change.